goalhunter/structify_internship_question/README.md

 # structify_internship_question
 It is a repository created for the internship question given by Structify

+# The time complexity of the provided code is less than O(n^2), where 'n' is the number of elements in the data.

 ## algorithm
 1. Function Definition:
      •	Define a function called count_intersections with a single parameter data.